José Manuel Balmaceda: Aftermath

 After Balmaceda's forces were overwhelmed and destroyed in the Battle of La Placilla, it was clear that he could no longer hope to find a sufficient strength amongst his adherents to maintain himself in power, and in view of the rapid approach of the rebel army, he abandoned his official duties to seek an asylum in the Argentine legation.
 On August 29, he officially handed power to General Manuel Baquedano, who maintained order in Santiago until the arrival of the congressional leaders on August 30.

 The president remained concealed in the Argentine legation until September 19.
 On the morning of that date, one day after the anniversary of his elevation to the presidency and when the term for which he had been elected president of the republic terminated, he shot and killed himself, rather than surrender to the new government.
 His reason for this act, put forward in letters written shortly before his end, was that he did not believe the conquerors would give him an impartial trial.
 The death of Balmaceda finished all cause of contention in Chile, and was the closing act of the most severe and bloodiest struggle that the country had ever witnessed.

-Family
+Personal life

-On 11 October 1865, Balmaceda married Emilia de Toro Herrera, granddaughter of Mateo de Toro Zambrano, 1st Count of La Conquista, and together they had eight children, six of whom survived to adulthood:
+On 11 October 1865, Balmaceda married Emilia de Toro, granddaughter of Mateo de Toro Zambrano, 1st Count of La Conquista.